There are two related projects in the area. Projects will help mitigate potential future flooding and improve multimodal travel connections

 During construction, 19th Street will be closed to northbound vehicles, bikes, and RTD bus service at Sumac Avenue with a detour at Quince Avenue.
 The southbound 19th Street travel lane and RTD 204 bus stops will remain open.
 Northbound RTD 204 bus stops at Riverside Avenue and Upland Avenue will temporarily close.
 The nearest open northbound transit stops will be at Poplar Avenue and Avocado Road.
 Expect sidewalk closures, pedestrian detours, and delays when traveling in the area.
 The southbound sidewalk in front of Crest View Elementary will remain open at most times.
 If both the east and west sidewalks on 19th Street are closed due to work, a pedestrian detour will be in place through Crestview Park.

-Along with flood mitigation, this project will improve travel on 19th Street, an important multimodal connection in north Boulder.
+Along with flood mitigation, the 19th Street and Fourmile Canyon Creek Underpass project will improve travel on 19th Street, an important multimodal connection in north Boulder.
 The city will construct a new bicycle and pedestrian underpass connecting Tamarack and Upland avenues; replace and widen the 19th Street bridge over Fourmile Canyon Creek; improve transit stops; upgrade the on-street bikeable shoulder to a buffered bike lane; construct a new sidewalk; and install curb and gutter.
+Construction began in 2024.

 19th Street Multimodal Improvements Project